0049 941 / 56 76 460

 Sicily's south-east - Sights & excursions

-They are numerous and range from majestic, every now and then fire-spitting Mount Etna to the UNESCO World Heritage listed Baroque towns in Val di Noto – the sights to see in the southeast of the island.
+They are numerous and range from majestic, every now and then fire-spitting Mount Etna to the UNESCO World Heritage listed Baroque towns in Val di Noto – the sights to see in the southeast of Sicily.

 Sicily's south-east - Sights & excursions

-They are numerous and range from majestic, every now and then fire-spitting Mount Etna to the UNESCO World Heritage listed Baroque towns in Val di Noto – the sights to see in the southeast of the island.
+They are numerous and range from majestic, every now and then fire-spitting Mount Etna to the UNESCO World Heritage listed Baroque towns in Val di Noto – the sights to see in the southeast of Sicily.

 Impressive Mount Etna